Estate Planning Law

 Estate law varies from state to state, and estate planning situations can get complicated quickly.
 If you name your guardian in your will then you will need to make sure that the will is properly executed according to the laws of your state.
-Low-cost do-it-yourself (D.I.Y.) estate planning documents are possible in some simple cases and can be found on our companion site, FindLaw.com.
+Low-cost do-it-yourself (D.I.Y.) wills, living wills, and powers of attorney are possible in some simple cases and can be found on our companion site, FindLaw.com.

 You may also want to consult with an estate planning attorney in your area for advice on your individual situation.
 An attorney will help you make sure that your will is valid and that the person you want to become your children’s guardian will be legally able to do so.